 Ella is the happy self-appointed representative of all living things.
 Visit Eearth to see a new way of viewing our planet.

-Could all press and media enquiries for use of the Monkey "Selfies" be directed to my agent, Caters News Agency
+Could all press and media enquiries for use of the "Monkey Selfies" be directed to David's agent, Caters News Agency

 Order your monkey selfie prints now, stating either the upright (seen

 above) or the tilted version.

 A Personal Statement regarding the macaques in Sulawesi:

 The crested black macaque is an extraordinary animal, but one that is severely threatened and need of urgent conservation.

 Photographing and publicising their plight was the main driver when I visited the island.

 When I first published the images in the UK, I had no idea of the storm that this would bring upon me.
 It wasn't just from Wikipedia and other agents seeking to use my work for their own cheap publicity, or those wishing to destroy both my property and personality rights to my work, but from the conservation community also.

 Bringing this monkey to the attention of millions has had its downside, and that was one reason why I partnered with a macaque conservation group, Selamatkanyaki in 2014.